|About John F. Yeaman|

 Using your word processor to make notes

-John F. Yeaman is Texas born, father of a grown son and daughter who are jewels, a retired pastor and social worker in Austin, Texas, whose wife after almost fifty years of loving interaction was kidnapped by Alzheimer and died July 23, 2013.
+John F. Yeaman is a Texas born father of a grown son and daughter who are usually jewels, a retired pastor and social worker in Austin, Texas, whose wife after almost fifty years of loving interaction was kidnapped by dementia and died July 23, 2013.

 Reared in a dysfunctional family I had an alcoholic father and co-dependent mother.
-I was a loner until between my sophomore and junior years I went with a friend to a youth caravan at the local Methodist Church, and became one of a group of boys trying many scientific adventures.
+I was a loner until between my sophomore and junior years I went with a friend to a "youth caravan" at the Methodist Church, and became part of a group of boys trying many scientific experiments and adventures.

 Dad started the Alcoholics Anonymous (AA) program the month I graduated from high school.
 We talked about AA many times; echoes are across this web site.
 To make up for earlier years, he took my best buddy and me to Austin, where we climbed the rickety iron steps to the top of the capitol dome and swam in Barton Springs.
 He organized raft trips for dozens of us on the Rio Grande near Laredo when it was a grand river.
 Because they divorced while I was in college, I know those schizy feelings.
 Dad married wonderful Lucie a year later.

 As rural Texans say, I "pastored" Methodist Churches across southwest Texas.
 Churches in Bertram and Fredericksburg taught me much.
 Churches in Austin and San Antonio enriched me personally as I strengthened them.
-I listened and learned and grew, and worked with individuals and couples on experiences from abortion to youth.
+I listened and learned and grew, and worked with hundreds of individuals and couples on experiences and questions from abortion to youth.

 For several reasons I took 20-year retirement as a pastor to earn a Master of Science in Social Work at the University of Texas in Austin during the tumultuous early 70's with profs who were insightful and demanding.

 While most social workers become psychotherapists, some of us train to change the causes of problems by interventions in organizations, improve systems, and plan, evaluate and work to make services more effective.
 I worked with Model Cities programs, poverty war programs, child care, and other social work mostly in Houston and Austin where I was a manager of multi-million dollar poverty programs.
-Meanwhile, computers became increasingly useful tools to work toward quality and accountability, and I became part of an end-user community.
+Meanwhile, computers became increasingly useful tools to work toward quality and accountability, and I became part of an end-user community doing ad hoc analyses and helping users.

 As a volunteer I worked at the Austin Rape Crisis Center for several years and was appointed by the Austin City Council for two terms on the Community Development Commission where we sought people's needs and desires before recommending annually to the City Council how to spend millions of Community Development federal funds and we worked with the City staff and Council.